allybowie/BE-NCNEWS/README.md

 In the above template, instead of username type your Ubuntu username and instead of 'mysecretword123' choose your own password and be sure to wrap it in quotation marks.
 Use a simple password like ‘password’.
 DONT USE YOUR LOGIN PASSWORD !

-You can then exit out of psql by usin the command
+You can then exit out of psql by using the command

     \q